Techtonica/curriculum/web/html.md

 - Create an HTML file and open it in Chrome
 - Code a bare-bones HTML structure
 - Draw a hierarchy of the HTML elements
-- Properly write opening and closing tags for commonly-used HTML elements
+- Properly write opening and closing tags for commonly used HTML elements
 - Use proper indentation to improve readability
-- Code an unordered and ordered list, and know how they are different
+- Code an unordered and ordered list and know how they are different
 - Make a word or phrase link to an external webpage
 - Separate HTML code into containers
 - Identify semantic and non-semantic elements